WCHS Senior Guide

 Funds for job training or attendance to a technical program or a university are available for students who have a disability.
 Students who have been absent frequently for health reasons or students who have been restricted from physical activities or had accidents may qualify.
 To apply for these funds students or parents should contact the Vocational Rehabilitation Office at (931) 473-4667.

 Many students qualify for financial aid based on the income of the student and his or her parents, the size of the family, and the cost of attending the selected college.
 The FAFSA (Free Application for Federal Student Aid) is used to apply for federal and state grants, for work-study programs, for federal loans, and for Tennessee Lottery Scholarships.
-Students should apply as soon as possible after October 1st.
+Students should apply as soon as possible.
 Upon completion and submission of the FAFSA a Student Aid Report is generated.
 This is a FREE service and is one of the most important components of the financial aid process.

 Pell Grant: Awarded by the federal government to lower income students for college or technical school.
 This grant does not have to be re-paid by the student.